evilmartians/caddy_rails/README.md

 - `--ssl_domain <domain>`: The domain name to use for SSL provisioning.
 If not set, SSL will be disabled. (in progress)
 - `-v, --debug`: Enable verbose debug logs.
 - `--access_log <bool>`: Enable the access log.
 Default: `true`.
-- `--no-compress`: Disable Zstandard and Gzip compression.
+- `--no-compress`: Disable Brotli, Zstandard and Gzip compression
 - `--http_idle_timeout <duration>`: The maximum time a client can be idle before the connection is closed.
 Default: `60s`.
 - `--http_read_timeout <duration>`: The maximum time a client can take to send the request headers.
 Default: `30s`.
 - `--http_write_timeout <duration>`: The maximum time during which the client must read the response.
 Default: `30s`.